google/WebFundamentals/src/content/en/updates/2019/09/fresher-sw.md

 Developers can use this opportunity to decide whether they want to explicitly opt their imported scripts out of HTTP caching now, and add in `updateViaCache: 'none'` to their service worker registration if appropriate.

+### Serving imported scripts

+Starting with Chrome 78, developers might see more incoming HTTP requests for resources loaded via `importScripts()`, since they will now be checked for updates.

+If you would like to avoid this additional HTTP traffic, set long-lived `Cache-Control` headers when serving scripts that include semver or hashes in their URLs, and rely on the default `updateViaCache` behavior of `'imports'`.

+Alternatively, if you *want* your imported scripts to be checked for frequent updates, then make sure you either serve them with `Cache-Control: max-age=0`, or that you use `updateViaCache: 'none'`.

 ## Further reading